-and field offices in Kachin, Mandalay, Rakhine, Mon and Shan.
-UNDP Resident Representative, Country Director and Deputy Country Director represent the senior leadership of UNDP in the country.
+UNDP is the UN development agency.
+In Myanmar, its team works across the country, with main offices in Yangon and Nay Pyi Taw and field offices in Kachin, Mandalay, Rakhine, Mon and Shan.
+UNDP Resident Representative and Deputy Resident Representative represent the senior leadership of UNDP in the country.
 For leadership at the global level please read here.

-UNDP Country Director for Myanmar
+UNDP Resident Representative for Myanmar

 Mr Titon Mitra, an Australian national, is a senior development professional with over 30 years of experience.